MY APPROACH TO HELPING

 I have a warm and relational approach that is grounded in mindfulness and acceptance.
 I see therapy as a place to explore the personal meanings of your experience, to broaden your perspective, to open up the heart, and to take steps for real change in your life.
 With this in mind, I partner with my clients to create a relationship that is both supportive and challenging.

 My practice is based in the humanistic and person-centered tradition of psychotherapy.
-This means that my focus is on your personal growth and development as an individual, not on the diagnosis and treatment of mental health symptoms.
+This means that my focus is on your growth and development as an individual or couple, not on the diagnosis and treatment of mental health symptoms.
 I see my role primarily as creating a safe, caring, and nonjudgmental atmosphere for you to get in touch with the various parts and layers of who you are, and to express yourself with honesty and genuineness.
 I will express myself with honesty and genuineness too.
 My goal is to help you get to know yourself better from the inside-out and build on your inner resources.